Engin-Boot/pong-stage-Mohit-it-is/Stage0/Movementof_racket_ball.md

   Given User has started the game and graphical interface is loaded

-  When the game is not crahsed or exited by user
+  When the game is not crashed or exited by user

   Then start the movement of ball by invoking "ball movement" class